 Commuter trains connect suburbs and neighbour cities to Helsinki.
 They have own rails for the nearest distances from Helsinki, where the service frequency is high.
 Pure feeder bus service was planned for trains, but for public resistance part of the straight bus services has remained.

 Most of the Helsinki suburbs and those parts in neighbour cities that are not served by rail are served with the bus lines straight to the city centre.
 All the lines end to one of the three bus terminals in the city centre.
-The westerns terminal, Kamppi, converted to an underground terminal 2005 when a new shopping mall was built.
+The westerns terminal, Kamppi, was converted to an underground terminal 2005 when a new shopping mall was built.

 Top of the page.